-Presented in this section of the Executive Summary are brief descriptions of the findings by the TG for calendar year 2008.
+Presented in this section of the Executive Summary are brief descriptions of the findings by the TG for calendar year 2009.
 Presented in the body of this report are the details and bases for these findings.

-- 1. Potentially Severe Water Shortage Conditions exist in the NMMA as characterized by the Key Wells Index (see Section 7.2.3 Status of Water Shortage Conditions).
-This water shortage condition triggers a voluntary response plan as presented in the Water Shortage Conditions and Response Plan (see Section 7.2.3 Status of Water Shortage Conditions, Appendix B:). - 2.
-The final environmental documentation for the Nipomo Supplemental Water Project is nearing completion and NCSD has informed the TG that construction could begin in roughly 18 months (see Section 1.1.7 Supplemental Water). - 3.
-Nipomo Community Services District, Golden State Water Company, and Woodlands have initiated work on the Well Management Plan (see Section 1.1.6 Well Management Plan). - 4.
-Total rainfall for Water Year 2008 (October 1, 2007 through September 30, 2008) is approximately 90 percent of the long-term average (see Section 3.1.3 Rainfall). - 5.
-Total rainfall through February 2009 is 59 percent of the long-term average total rainfall through February for Water Year 2009 at the Nipomo South and CIMIS Nipomo stations (see Section 3.1.3 Rainfall). - 6.
-The period of analyses (1975-2008) used by the TG is roughly 12 percent "wetter" on average than the long-term record (1920-2008) indicating there is a slight bias toward overstating the amount of local water supply (Section 7.3.1 Climatological Trends). - 7.
-Total estimated deep percolation from rainfall for 2008 is 5,700 AF (see Section 4.1.1 Historical Supply). - 8.
-Total estimated annual recharge is 7,300 AF, the sum of estimated deep percolation from rainfall of 5,700 AF and estimated subsurface flow of 1,600 AF (see Section 4.1.1 Historical Supply, and Section 7.3.3 Water Use and Sources of Supply Trends). - 9.
-The 2008 estimated consumptive water demand of native vegetation is about 6,800 AF (see Section 5.1 Rainfall and Deep Percolation). - 10.
-The total estimated groundwater production is 12,600 acre-feet (AF).
+- 1. The TG recommends that the Nipomo Supplemental Water project be implemented as soon as possible (see Section 9.3 Technical Recommendations). - 2.
+Potentially Severe Water Shortage Conditions continue to exist in the NMMA as indicated by the Key Wells Index (see Section 7.2.3 Status of Water Shortage Conditions).
+Coastal water quality and water levels continue to be better than thresholds for Water Shortage Conditions (i.e., chloride concentrations are less than threshold concentrations and groundwater elevations are higher than threshold elevations).
+Potentially Severe Water Shortage Conditions trigger a voluntary response plan as presented in the Water Shortage Conditions and Response Plan (see Section 7.2.3 Status of Water Shortage Conditions). - 3.
+Spring groundwater elevations underlying the NMMA, indicated by the Key Wells Index of eight (8) wells, declined from 2006 levels for the third consecutive year (through the spring of 2009), although the decline in this year is smaller than last year (see Section 7.1.1 Groundwater Conditions). - 4.
+There are a number of direct measurements that indicate that demand exceeds the ability of the supply to replace the water pumped from the aquifers (see Section 7.1.2 Water Supply and Demand). - 5.
+The final environmental documentation for the Nipomo Supplemental Water Project is completed and NCSD has informed the TG that construction could begin in 16 months (see Section 1.1.7 Supplemental Water). - 6.
+Nipomo Community Services District, Golden State Water Company, and Woodlands have completed the purveyor Well Management Plan (see Section 1.1.6 Well Management Plan). - 7.
+Total rainfall for Water Year 2009 (October 1, 2008 through September 30, 2009) is approximately 70 percent of the long-term average (see Section 3.1.3 Rainfall). - 8.
+For the partial water year 2010 through April 2010, precipitation ranges from 110 to 132 percent of the long-term average total rainfall through April at the Nipomo South, Nipomo East, Oceano and CIMIS Nipomo rainfall stations (see Section 3.1.3 Rainfall). - 9.
+The period of analysis (1975-2009) used by the TG is roughly 11 percent "wetter" on average than the long-term record (1920-2009) indicating there is a slight bias toward overstating the amount of local water supply resulting from percolation of rainfall (see Section 7.3.1 Climatological Trends).

+10. The total estimated groundwater production is 12,200 acre-feet (AF).
 The breakdown by user and type of use is shown in the following table (see Section 3.1.9 Groundwater Production (Reported and Estimated)).

+Agriculture 3,800 AF

+Urban/Industrial 7,400 AF

-Total Production 12,600 AF
+Total Production 12,200 AF

-Urban/Industrial 7,300 AF

-Agriculture/Golf 5,300 AF